ktwu01/time-coins/README.md

 ---

-## 🏆 Awards & Recognition

-> *"A beautifully crafted tool that makes time management both elegant and motivating"*
-> — ProductHunt Community

-> *"The glassmorphism design is absolutely stunning, and the functionality is spot-on"*
-> — Design Awards 2024

----

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International CC BY-NC-ND 4.0 License - see the [LICENSE](LICENSE) file for details

 ---